awsdocs/amazon-pinpoint-user-guide/doc-source/analytics-events.md

    + To apply a filter that displays data for only those endpoints that have a specific attribute, choose the attribute from the **Endpoint Attributes** list\.
 After you choose an attribute, choose an attribute value from the **Endpoint Attribute Values** list\.
 Then choose **View charts** to see the updated metrics\.

    To further filter the data, repeat this step for each additional event or attribute that you want to filter the data by\.
+**Note**
 If your app or project contains a high number of endpoints, there might be a delay of up to six hours for Amazon Pinpoint to display this data\.

 ## Chart descriptions<a name="analytics-events-description"></a>